- Find a Park

 - Beachcomber Cafe at Fort Flagler is here for all your needs while visiting the park.
 Beachcomber Cafe serves up hot sandwiches and burgers as well as a variety of beverages including espresso.
 In addition, they also have a variety of snacks and grocery items, beach toys, clothing, camping supplies, bagged ice and fire wood.
-The Beachcomber cafe is open weekends in April, May, and September and daily now through Labor Day.
+The Beachcomber cafe is open weekends in April, May, and September and daily Memorial Day through Labor Day.
 Hours are 11-6.
 You can also visit them on Facebook.

-- 5 miles of hiking/biking trails
+- 8 miles of trails

 - 2 miles of beach trail